MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-devicenetworkevents-table.md

 The `DeviceNetworkEvents` table in the [advanced hunting](advanced-hunting-overview.md) schema contains information about network connections and related events.
 Use this reference to construct queries that return information from this table.

 >[!TIP]
-> For detailed information about the events types (`ActionType` values) supported by a table, use the built-in schema reference available in the security center.
+> For detailed information about the events types (`ActionType` values) supported by a table, use the built-in schema reference available in the Defender for Cloud.

 For information on other tables in the advanced hunting schema, [see the advanced hunting reference](advanced-hunting-schema-tables.md).